syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/identify-the-values-in-the-undo-redo-collections.md

 # Identify if the SfPdfViewer has values in the Undo, Redo collections

-Syncfusion®'s Blazor SfPdfViewer component allows you to identify if the SfPdfViewer has values in the Undo and Redo collections using the [CanUndo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfViewerBase.html#Syncfusion_Blazor_SfPdfViewer_PdfViewerBase_CanUndo) and [CanRedo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfViewerBase.html#Syncfusion_Blazor_SfPdfViewer_PdfViewerBase_CanRedo) APIs of the SfPdfViewer.
+Syncfusion&reg; Blazor SfPdfViewer component allows you to identify if the SfPdfViewer has values in the Undo and Redo collections using the [CanUndo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfViewerBase.html#Syncfusion_Blazor_SfPdfViewer_PdfViewerBase_CanUndo) and [CanRedo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfViewerBase.html#Syncfusion_Blazor_SfPdfViewer_PdfViewerBase_CanRedo) APIs of the SfPdfViewer.

 The following code example shows how to achieve this based on the Undo Redo actions.